kataw/kataw/test/__snapshot__/parser/expressions/early-errors.md.md

 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 1313, end: 1315
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 1429, end: 1431
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 1441, end: 1443
 @{x2716}@ Expression exprected.
-A compound assignment cannot follow an object literal - start: 1452, end: 1455
+A compound assignment or an logical assignment cannot follow an object literal - start: 1452, end: 1455
 @{x2716}@ Expression exprected.
-A compound assignment cannot follow an array literal - start: 1464, end: 1467
+A compound assignment or an logical assignment cannot follow an array literal - start: 1464, end: 1467
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 1473, end: 1476
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 1762, end: 1764
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 1777, end: 1779